What Are Your Hobbies Job Interview

 The Global Mobility Lens

 If your career includes international roles or relocation plans, select hobbies that demonstrate adaptability, cultural curiosity, and logistical independence.
-Learning languages, organizing travel itineraries, volunteering with multicultural teams, or maintaining an international sports or professional network all signal readiness for expatriate assignments and cross-border collaboration.
+Learning languages, organising travel logistics, volunteering with multicultural teams or maintaining an international sports or professional network all signal readiness for expatriate assignments and cross-border collaboration.

 A Five-Step Roadmap To Craft Your Answer